Module leader: Ian Day

 Summary of teaching

-30 hours of blended learning consisting predominantly of intensive, residential workshops with further materials provided via a virtual learning environment supported by a module reading pack and tutorial support.
+30 hours of blended learning consisting predominantly of intensive, residential workshops with further materials provided via a virtual learning environment supported by online reading and webinar support.
 The attendance-based teaching is advertised in the AGCAS training calendar as Guidance Skills (Advanced).

 Module timing and duration